Amin-MAG/My-Notes/Embedded-Systems.md

 # Chapter I

-We have two types of computes
+We have two types of computers

 - Desktop-produced millions per year (PC, Servers, and notebooks)
 - Embedded-produced billions per year (like Military and medical equipment)